Skip to content

 Katherine Hanus

-Kate is a technical research assistant to Dr. Clare Baecher-Allan.
+Kate is a technical research assistant to Clare Baecher-Allan.
 Through her work on human T cells, she hopes to help elucidate the role of regulatory immune cells in neurologic disorders such as MS. She recently received her BS in Biology from Boston College.

 Technical Research Assistant